 Why Is the Thinkific App Store Significant?

-Though hosted online course platforms have made it easier to create online courses, one huge challenge with them is that they have traditionally operated in a closed environment.
+Though online course hosting platforms have made it easier to create online courses, one huge challenge with them is that they have traditionally operated in a closed environment.

 So if you ever needed additional functionality with a hosted platform, you’d have to wait until the platform added that functionality natively or created a custom integration.